Distributional Robustness Bounds Generalization Errors: Introduction

-Trustworthy machine learning hence aims to design a new model based on, instead of directly using, the nominal/surrogate model \eqref{eq:surrogate-method} such that the expected generalization error \eqref{eq:gen-error} is minimized or controlled.
+Trustworthy machine learning hence aims to design a new model based on, instead of directly using, the nominal/surrogate model \eqref{eq:nominal-method} such that the generalization error bound in \eqref{eq:gen-err-bound} or the generalization error gap in \eqref{eq:gen-error} is minimized or tightly controlled in expectation or in probability.